azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab6-complex.md

 1. Create a new template called 'noresources.json' in a new lab6 directory
 1. Add in the empty ARM template structure
 1. Copy in the example parameters section from the top of the lab
-1. Create a new string variable called 'description'
-    * If peer is set to true then set the variable to "Peering new Spoke vnet to Core"
-    * If not then it set to "Creating Spoke vNet without a peering connection"
-    * Pull in those vnet names from the parameters rather than hardcoding!
 1. Leave the resources array empty
 1. Add in some outputs into the output section:
     * Output a boolean, i.e. the peer value